abdrahmansoltan/Learning-Notes/React/1-React.md

    - more info [here](https://medium.com/nulogy/how-to-use-css-modules-with-create-react-app-9e44bec2b5c2)

-2. This option only requires that you name and import your CSS files differently.
+2. Name and import your CSS files differently.

    - you must give the css-file this format : `[name].module.css`
    - This lets React and Webpack know that we are using CSS Modules.